segergabriel/FastRobots/Lab5.md

 ### Lab Objective

 The goal for this lab was to implement a PID control on the robot.
-One of the ToF sensors was used to simulate a simple form of control.
+A ToF sensor was used to simulate a simple form of control.

 ### Prelab